So your teen is thinking of going to university? Here are just a few reasons why a university level course can be a good idea:

 Types of Higher Level Courses

-You can study for a standard, full-time degree at a university or college or, more flexibly, in your own time with the Open University and many other higher education institutions, building up credits through a series of shorter courses.
+Your son or daughter can study for a standard, full-time degree at a university or college or, more flexibly, in their own time with the Open University and many other higher education institutions, building up credits through a series of shorter courses.
 Completing a part-time degree usually takes six to nine years.
-Most Bachelor degrees have the option to be studied as an 'Ordinary' degree (Level 5) or ‘with honours’ (Level 6).
+Most Bachelor degrees have the option to be studied as an ‘Ordinary’ degree (Level 5) or ‘with honours’ (Level 6).

 For more on HE qualifications visit the Qualifications Explained article.